The Most Effective Ways To Juice On A Budget

 Some examples of what I bring in each week, click each image to see the full amount.

-The easiest way to find a local farmers market in your area is to Google search: [your city] [farmers market]
+The easiest way to find a local farmers market in your area is to do a Google search: [your city] [farmers market]

 A CSA or community supported agriculture is another way you can buy local and seasonal foods directly from a farmer.
 Each week you’ll receive a box of fruits and vegetables, and other farm products may be included.
 All depends on the package you decide to select.
 Essentially its a weekly subscription of the freshest produce that is in season.
 Its a great way to try new vegetables for new ways of cooking.